jacwellington/mnpopcenter.github.io/_posts/2015-11-10-Data-Spotlight-IHIS.markdown

 and so forth for every single household surveyed.
 This is the most efficient format for reasoning over the data at the micro level but it doesn't lend itself to efficient tabulation,  search, or filtering.

 We first produce the "integrated" data using the hierarchical format (we do this for all microdata.)
 For later analysis and extraction we transform the data into the most effective formats.
+To be clear, if you request data from IHIS you will get, by default a flat file either as CSV or fixed-width, optionally in native stats application (Stata, SAS, SPSS format.)
+You can request data in hierarchical form and in that case you get the format described above.

 The sheer number of variables in the integrated IHIS poses a challenge in navigating the data extraction system and locating the questions users want to study.
 Conceptually it's easy enough to imagine a checklist of variables where users check those they're interested in retrieving.
-The user interface design  to make this a reality is not trivial.
+The user interface design  to turn this idea into a working interface  is not trivial.

+### **What Can I Study With IHIS?**

+IHIS contains a vast  number of health-related topics.
+The survey has changed a lot over time, so many detailed topics won't have coverage all the way back to 1963.

+You can find very simple types of information such as height, weight, age, general health status in addition to basic demographic and economic information.
+The IHIS as basic geography information:  region and metro area.
+Keep in mind that with under 150,000 people you cannot study small regions well.

+For children you can find very detailed information about school and services at school, for adults there is detailed information about jobs and health insurance.
+To effectively use the detailed information applying to only part of the survey you need to understand "flag" variables and weight variables.
+See the online documentation.

+Here are a few examples of what can be done with the data.
+Read over these data briefs to get an appreciation for what you can do with IHIS and what it takes to effectively use the data.

+*  <a href="https://www.ihis.us/ihis/resources/IHIS_Data_Brief_No_2.pdf"> Data Brief: Did the Affordable Care Act affect insurance coverage for young adults? </a>.
+*  <a href="https://www.ihis.us/ihis/resources/IHIS_Data_Brief_No_1.pdf"> Data Brief: Food Insecurity in the United States 1998-2003 </a>.
+*   <a href="https://www.ihis.us/ihis/resources/Lee_APHA_Presentation.pdf">  Presentation on studying complementary and alternative medicine use with the IHIS.</a> Note that this presentation only includes data for 2002 and 2007 biut there's a supplement for 2012 available now as well.